Ramadan in Dubai 2025: Your ultimate guide is here

 Music, dancing and most of the other forms of entertainment are restricted during Ramadan.
 Therefore, some of the major experiences such as belly dancing in Desert Safari and live performances at restaurants and yachts stop for the month.

-a.
-Ramadan markets
+A. Ramadan markets

 Ramadan markets in Dubai offer a close glimpse into the city’s history and culture.
 They are the perfect places to explore the underrated side of the UAE, shop and indulge in delicious and authentic Suhoor and Iftar meals.